Learn about your options for installing Gloo Mesh Core in your environment.

 Choose whether you want to deploy Gloo Mesh Core in one cluster, or across multiple clusters.

-Gloo Mesh Core is fully functional when the control plane (management server) and data plane (agent and service mesh) both run within the same cluster.
+Gloo Mesh Core is fully functional when the management plane (management server) and data plane (agent and service mesh) both run within the same cluster.
 You can easily install both the control and data plane components by using one installation process.
 If you choose to install the components in separate processes, ensure that you use the same name for the cluster during both processes.

-A multicluster Gloo Mesh Core setup consists of one management cluster that you install the Gloo control plane (management server) in, and one or more workload clusters that serve as the data plane (agent and service mesh).
-By running the control plane in a dedicated management cluster, you can ensure that no workload pods consume cluster resources that might impede management processes.
+A multicluster Gloo Mesh Core setup consists of one management cluster that you install the Gloo management plane (management server) in, and one or more workload clusters that serve as the data plane (agent and service mesh).
+By running the management plane in a dedicated management cluster, you can ensure that no workload pods consume cluster resources that might impede management processes.
 Many guides throughout the documentation use one management cluster and two workload clusters as an example setup.

 Sidecar deployment options